-What started as a way to fundraise for a school trip as a 14-year-old, has grown into two roaming ice cream carts, two ice cream shops and a cult status brand for Jed Joyce.
+What started as a way to fundraise for a school trip as a 14-year-old has grown into two roaming ice cream carts, two ice cream shops, and a cult status at Rollickin Gelato for Jed Joyce.

-Lines spill out the now 19-year-old’s flagship New Regent St store, often late into the night.
+Lines spill out the now 19-year-old’s flagship Rollickin Gelato on New Regent St, often late into the night.
 Baby boomers, millennials and whatever generation today’s children belong to, they are all prepared to queue for Jed’s gelato.

 “When I was 14, I made a mobile cart to fundraise for the World Challenge, which then turned into my part time job".

 “Though I just ended up doing it part time for the following year, because after that I was able to take it full time with the help of a university student, because I was still at school.”

 So the mobile cart towed on a car (driven by Jed’s licence-holding family members) became a bright red and orange custom fitted horse float, and his fan base continued to grow.